sheldonkhall/ldbc-snb/README.md

-## LDBC Social Network Benchmark - a data generator for MindmapsDB
+## LDBC Social Network Benchmark - a data generator for GRAKN.AI

-This generator generates a gql file containg SNB data that can be loaded into a MindmapsDB graph using MindmapsDB Engine.
-You can find more information on SNB data [here](https://github.com/ldbc/ldbc_snb_datagen), and more about MindmapsDB [here](https://mindmaps.io/pages/index.html).
+This generator generates a gql file containg SNB data that can be loaded into a Grakn graph using Grakn Engine.
+You can find more information on SNB data [here](https://github.com/ldbc/ldbc_snb_datagen), and more about Grakn [here](https://grakn.ai/pages/index.html).

 ## Loading a dataset

 A small sample dataset (`ldbc-snb-data-person-100.gql`). is included.

-To load this file into MindmapsDB, you need to do the following:
+To load this file into Grakn, you need to do the following:

 0 .
-Download a MindmapsDB distribution or clone and build MindmapsDB from [https://github.com/mindmapsdb/mindmapsdb](https://github.com/mindmapsdb/mindmapsdb).
-Further instructions for either option can be found in the [MindmapsDB setup guide](https://mindmaps.io/pages/documentation/get-started/setup-guide.html).
+Download a Grakn distribution or clone and build Grakn from [https://github.com/graknlabs/grakn](https://github.com/graknlabs/grakn).
+Further instructions for either option can be found in the [Grakn setup guide](https://grakn.ai/pages/documentation/get-started/setup-guide.html).

 1 .
-Make sure you have MindmapsDB running:
+Make sure you have Grakn running:
 ```
-cd [your MindmapsDB install directory]
+cd [your Grakn install directory]
-bin/mindmaps.sh start
+bin/grakn.sh start
 ```

 2 .
 Use the following command to load the schema file: